 I joined the University of Westminster as a Postdoctoral Research and Teaching Fellow in Chinese Language and Culture in 2019.
 Prior to that, I worked at the University of Leicester where I held a Teaching Fellowship in Modern Chinese History.

 I completed my PhD at the University of Nottingham.
 My thesis examined the online politics of representation surrounding Tibetan modernity in contemporary China.
 I hold a BA in Chinese Studies and Sociology at University College Cork, and a MA in East Asian Politics from Leiden University.
 I also studied Mandarin at Sichuan University, and Tibetan at the Rangjung Yeshe Institute.

-My research focuses on the cultural dimensions of social and political transformation in modern and contemporary China, with a particular interest in representations of ethnicity and race, gender and sexuality, military and nationalism.
+My research focuses on the cultural dimensions of social and political transformation in modern and contemporary China.
+I am especially interested in Chinese media representations of ethnicity and race, gender and sexuality, nationalism, and military.

 For details of all my research outputs, visit my WestminsterResearch profile.